deannanicdao/letsGogh/README.md

     + Users can view their own listings
 + Users can create an account
     + Users can edit their details
+	+ Users can login with their email or username
 + Admin users can view a dashboard of listings with associated user emails
     + Admin users can delete existing listings (but not edit)